dd32/td-gh-ex/readme.txt

 * Unwanted wp_query removed and instead used pre_get_posts hook to alter main loop in homepage

 Version 1.3.0
-* Added Theme Optin array Backward Comaptibility for simplecatch version 1.2.7 and below
+* Added Theme Option array Backward Compatibility for SimpleCatch version 1.2.7 and below

+Version 1.3.1
+* Added option to show posts from only selected category in homepage.
+* Added option to disable site title and site description

 == Upcoming Plan ==
 * Add more option in theme option for feed redirect, excerpt length
 * Add feature slider image height option
-* Responsive Design